stephen-rowan/Quality-Assurance-DAO.github.io/content/en/docs/Getting started/example-page.md

 ---
-title: "Example Page"
+title: "Example Quality-Assurance-DAO"
-linkTitle: "Example Page"
+linkTitle: "Example Quality-Assurance-DAO"
-date: 2017-01-05
+date: 2021-05-09
 description: >
-  A short lead description about this content page.
+  A short lead description about Quality-Assurance-DAO.
 It can be **bold** or _italic_ and can be split over multiple paragraphs.
 ---

 {{% pageinfo %}}
 This is a placeholder page.
 Replace it with your own content.
 {{% /pageinfo %}}

-can be **bold**, _italic_, or ~~strikethrough~~.
-[Links](https://gohugo.io) should be blue with no underlines (unless hovered over).

-There should be  between paragraphs.
-Vape migas chillwave sriracha poutine try-hard distillery.  shabby chic small batch, pabst art party heirloom letterpress air plant pop-up.
-Sustainable chia skateboard art party banjo cardigan normcore affogato vexillologist quinoa meggings man bun master cleanse shoreditch readymade.
-Yuccie prism four dollar toast tbh cardigan iPhone, tumblr listicle live-edge VHS.
-Pug lyft normcore hot chicken biodiesel, actually keffiyeh thundercats photo booth pour-over twee fam food truck microdosing banh mi.
-Vice  charcoal raclette unicorn live-edge post-ironic.
-Heirloom vexillologist coloring book, beard deep v letterpress echo park humblebrag tilde.

-90's four loko seitan photo booth gochujang freegan tumeric listicle fam ugh humblebrag.
-Bespoke leggings gastropub, biodiesel brunch pug fashion axe meh swag art party neutra deep v chia.
-Enamel pin fanny pack knausgaard tofu, artisan cronut hammock meditation occupy master cleanse chartreuse lumbersexual.
-Kombucha kogi viral truffaut synth distillery single-origin coffee ugh slow-carb marfa selfies.
-Pitchfork schlitz semiotics fanny , ugh artisan vegan vaporware hexagon.
-Polaroid fixie post-ironic venmo wolf ramps **kale chips**.
+Quality Assurance DAO (QA-DAO) is an ongoing open source project that provides support for the Cardano Project Catalyst Community.
+In Fund 5 of Project Catalyst QA-DAO submitted a proposal "Quality Assurance DAO" in the Developer Ecosystem Challenge that sought to encourage open-source collaboration & innovation and to do a QA Assessment of Catalyst Proposal Process itself.
+This proposal was successful in receiving votes and was funded in August 2021.
+Governance of the Quality Assurance DAO Fund 5 proposal may be followed here.

 > There should be no margin above this first sentence.
 >